ericet/gmXyz/README.md

 ### Setup
 * mv .env.example .env
-* Fill in your USER and TOKEN
+* Fill in your USERID and TOKEN
-  * USER - Your ENS name or wallet address
+  * USERID - Your ENS name or wallet address
   * TOKEN - press F12 and copy accessToken value from Application->Local Storage->https://gm.xyz